⸺FAQ⸺

 2What training and qualifications do the teaching staffs possess?

 Each classroom affords a Supervisor (academic teacher) as well as a Monitor (administrative assistant teacher).
 Our Supervisors possess formal and recognised qualifications such as Teacher-Training Certificates or university degrees.
-It is also a prerequisite for all staff to be trained as “Learning Facilitators”, as the ACE programme is a “Student Centred Learning Programme”.

 All staff members have been trained by ACE trainers from abroad and are therefore qualified to work in an ACE school.